*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Black Tea Is Virtually Calorie Free

 Black tea, tea in general really, is often touted as a calorie-free drink.
 But it does have a couple of calories in a regular-sized serving.
 However, the calories are pretty negligible.
-This makes black tea a great substitute for water if you want something with a little bit a flavor and punch to it.
+This makes black tea a great substitute for water if you want something with a little bit of flavor and punch to it.

 In fact, the calories are so negligible that tea, including black tea, is often recommended for people who practice intermittent fasting, which requires you to go long periods without consuming calories.